-The coverstitch is done with just the lower looper, and with 2 or 3 needles (or more, in industry).
+The coverstitch is done with the chain looper, and with 2 or 3 needles (or more, in industry).

 Similarly to the overlock, it makes folds in the needle threads tucking it into the thickness of the material between stitches.
 These reserves allow it to stretch with the jersey.

 But that’s just my grandma’s sewing machine!
 Yes, very old-fashioned.
 And very effective for sewing jersey.

 These were some of the very first sewing machine mechanisms to be invented: the long bobbin lockstitch type, they emulated weaving with a shuttle, except that the “loom” was now just one thread wide (the needle thread).
 The mechanisms from this family that are still practical today, are the transverse shuttle (the boat) and the vibrating shuttle (the bullet).
 Many of these models (but not all!) use the same needles and feet as our modern domestic machines, and as for the long bobbins, they are being made again, so no need to chase vintage ones.